MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

   If you're approaching the IoT Hub message limit, your system should be able to automatically scale up IoT Hub to the next unit of capacity.
 Any back-end services in the IoT solution, such as Azure Stream Analytics, Azure Cosmos DB, and Azure Data Explorer must support scalability to ensure there are no bottlenecks anywhere in the solution's data flow.

 You should also plan for edge device capacity needs and requirements.
-Whether you're managing RTOS-based devices or larger compute devices with IoT Edge, make sure compute and memory sizing are adequate for your specific use cases.
+Whether you're managing real-time operating system (RTOS)-based devices or larger compute devices with IoT Edge, make sure compute and memory sizing are adequate for your specific use cases.

 ## Device management and modeling layer